 Zero Emissions ADVANCE

-DENSO is promoting the use of more simple and returnable packing materials in accordance with the 3Rs (reduce, reuse, and recycle).
+DENSO is promoting the use of simpler and returnable packing materials in accordance with the 3Rs (reduce, reuse, and recycle).

-In recent years, in addition to the prevention of water contamination and other pollution, a variety of water problems including droughts and floods are intensifying, resulting in stronger demand for efforts to counter water risks.
-For this reason, DENSO identifies water risks.
+In addition to the prevention of water contamination and other pollution, a variety of water problems including droughts and floods are intensifying, resulting in stronger demand for efforts to counter water risks.
+For this reason, DENSO identifies water risks that it faces as a company.
 Based on evaluations that take into account regional characteristics (locational factors), we promote the reduction of these risks by strengthening measures related to countering water risks and the sharing of water risk countermeasure case studies.
 We also ensure emergency water resources in accordance with regional needs and proactively develop rainwater usage.